ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/active-passive.rst

 Add a Resource
 ##############

-Our first resource will be a unique IP address that the cluster can bring up on either node.
-Regardless of where any cluster service(s) are running, end users need a consistent address to contact them on.
-Here, I will choose 192.168.122.120 as the floating address, give it the imaginative name ClusterIP and tell the cluster to check whether it is running every 30 seconds.
+Our first resource will be a floating IP address that the cluster can bring up on either node.
+Regardless of where any cluster service(s) are running, end users need to be able to communicate with them at a consistent address.
+Here, we will use **192.168.122.120** as the floating IP address, give it the imaginative name **ClusterIP**, and tell the cluster to check whether it is still running every 30 seconds.

 ..
 WARNING::

-    The chosen address must not already be in use on the network.
+    The chosen address must not already be in use on the network, on a cluster node or elsewhere.
 Do not reuse an IP address one of the nodes already has configured.

 .. code-block:: none